Volleyball stars reach for the skies

 Dalhausser was only introduced to volleyball in his final year of high school.
 "It was in large part because my maths teacher was the school coach," he says.
 "I thought I'd try it out and just fell in love with the sport right away.
 I became completely addicted."

 At 6 feet 9 inches, he is one of the biggest men on the Tour, something he says has both pros and cons.
 "It definitely helps around the net," he explains.
-"But usually the taller guys aren't so nimble; they don't have that great ball control, so they're passing and setting aren't as good because of a higher center of gravity."
+"But usually the taller guys aren't so nimble; they don't have that great ball control, so their passing and setting aren't as good because of a higher center of gravity."

 At the Beijing Olympics in 2008, Dalhausser and US teammate Todd Rogers beat Brazil to win gold.
 He says it's "100%" the highlight of his career: "To win the Olympics is just the pinnacle."

-Dalhausser is pictured with his partner Nick Lucena on last year's Tour.
-The two have been partners since 2015, but their acquaintance dates back much further.
+Dalhausser is pictured with playing partner Nick Lucena on last year's Tour.
+They've been a team since 2015, but have known each other much longer.
 "We actually met in 2000 or 2001," says Dalhausser.
 "We're both from Florida and we played the amateur beach volleyball tournaments down there in our early 20s.
 So we have a little bit of history and we stayed friends throughout those years."

-Now 39, he is one of the senior players on the Tour with 12 years experience.
-But Dalhausser also says that time is starting to catch up with him: "I'm not jumping as high as I used to... there's hits that I would've gone for that now I probably wouldn't."
+Now 39, he is one of the senior players on the Tour with 12 years' experience.
+But Dalhausser also says time is starting to catch up with him: "I'm not jumping as high as I used to ... there's hits that I would've gone for that now I probably wouldn't."

 But he's not considering retirement just yet.
-Asked about the prospects of competing at the Tokyo Olympics in 2020, he says "I feel like I'm playing pretty good volleyball right now.
+Asked about the prospects of competing at the Tokyo Olympics in 2020, he says: "I feel like I'm playing pretty good volleyball right now.
 If I can keep that level through the next few years I don't see why not."
 He admits, however, that he has to balance the rigorous demands of professional volleyball against family life.

 With 10 heated matches, this season's beach volleyball curtain-raiser on the Florida coast promises to be hugely entertaining.
 It's aired live on Red Bull TV on Saturday Feb.
-11 at 7pm GMT and Sunday Feb.
-12 at 9:30pm GMT.
+11 at 1900 GMT (1400 ET) and Sunday Feb.
+12 at 2130 GMT (1430 ET).